kachayev/fn.py/README.rst

         if n == 0: return acc
         return fact(n-1, acc*n)

 Why this variant is better?
 Cause you don't need to remember previous values to calculate final result.
-More about `tail call optimizaion <http://en.wikipedia.org/wiki/Tail_call>`_ on Wikipedia.
+More about `tail call optimization <http://en.wikipedia.org/wiki/Tail_call>`_ on Wikipedia.
 But...
 Python interpreter will execute this function the same way as previous one, so you won't win nothing.

 ``fn.recur.tco`` gives you mechanism to write "optimized a bit" tail call recursion (using "trampoline" approach):